WW92030-STORAGE/VSC/NOTES.md

 - Added an illuminate method which does raycasting to compute the illumination of a point given the primary ray, position, base color, etc.

 Material.h
 - Collating of material parameters such as base color and specular.

+# ACT III - RECONVENE

+ImageTexture.h
+- Image texture format to store images as 2-dimensional color matrices

+Mesh.h
+- Meshes now store texture data in uvs.
+- objs can now be imported with the texture coordinates

+Scene.h
+- Illumination and color picking methods changed to detect image textures and apply the texture mapping.

 # 8 - VISIBILITY

 # 9 - POLYGONS